Doctor insights on:

 - What is pectus excavatum can it get worse over time?

-- Pectus excavatum and heart problems
+- Pectus excavatum corset

 - Can bad posture with pectus excavatum affect lung capacity?